AnnaAxelsson051/AnnaAxelsson051/README.md

   <h4>🤓 Currently working on<h4>

 > - Law website with database connectivity
-> - E-commerce store with complete front and back end, log in, payments
+> - E-commerce store with complete front and back end, database, log in, payments
 > - Teaming up with an engineer to construct a webpage about green roofs for a research project
-> - Portfolio website with projects and articles
+> - Pathfinding algorithm visualizer

   <h4>Currently learning<h4>

-> - C# and databases, Agile and Scrum
+> - C#, databases, Agile and Scrum
-> - Java Spring, Maven, Mockito & unit testing, Github Actions (CI/CD)
+> - Java Spring, Maven, Mockito & unit testing, YAML, Github Actions (CI/CD)
-> - How pathfinding algorithms work

   <!--<h4>Certificates</h4>